AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 <img src="https://raw.githubusercontent.com/AIwithSwift/AIwithSwift.github.io/master/assets/images/bayes-answer2.png" class="center-mid" /><br>

 Now it's simple.
-The most *probable* is whichever one has a higher relative probability.
+The most *probable* is whichever one has a greater relative probability.
 In this case it is 👍, so we can fill that in and say they're probably happy with their friend's choice of food.

 <img src="https://raw.githubusercontent.com/AIwithSwift/AIwithSwift.github.io/master/assets/images/thai2.png" class="center-small" />